 - At least 2 non-core/elective courses must have a substantial biology or medicine component, as identified in the list below with an (M) designation;

-- At least 1 non-core/elective course must have a significant component of “applied programming” (distinct from a course on computer language or on programming such as Intermediate Computer Programming in Computer Science) to satisfy the computational component, as identified in the list below with an (C) designation;
+- At least 1 non-core course must have a significant component of “applied programming” (distinct from a course on computer language or on programming such as Intermediate Computer Programming in Computer Science) to satisfy the computational component, as identified in the list of electives with an “C” designation;

 - All courses must be passed at a C- level or above;

 - A class may not be counted as both a prerequisite and an elective.

 Students may suggest elective courses to be added to the list by completing a “Class Approval Request Form”.
 Requests should be made to Alecia Flynn (email@example.com) and will be reviewed by the CM Minor Curriculum Committee.

 |Electrical and Computer Engineering|

 |EN.520.315||Intro. to Bio-Inspired Processing of Audio-Visual Signals||3|

 |EN.520.601||Introduction to Linear Systems Theory||3|

 |EN.530.343||Design and Analysis of Dynamical Systems||3|